exilesprx/postgres-upgrader/README.md

 ./main.py docker-compose.yml
 ```

-The tool will interactively prompt you to:
+The tool will:

-1. Select a Docker Compose service to inspect
+1. Parse your Docker Compose file
-2. Choose the main volume (typically your database data)
+2. Interactively prompt you to select a service
-3. Select the backup volume
+3. Let you choose main and backup volumes
+4. Attempt to create a PostgreSQL backup using the selected configuration

 ### Example Output